Choose Scan Settings

 | --- | --- |

-| `request_id` | One unique ID per request.
-Use it for idempotency and logs. |
+| `request_id` | One unique request.
+Use it for retries and logs. |

-| `scan_id` | The scan result ID returned by Mighty.
-Use it for audit and polling. |
+| `scan_id` | The exact Mighty result.
+Use it for audit and async polling. |

-| `session_id` | Keep a chat, claim, case, or workflow together over time. |
+| `session_id` | Connect the wider chat, claim, case, batch, or agent run. |